ducngg/v7/README.md

 This project aims to analyze the Vietnamese language to develop a faster typing method by implementing word prediction based on partial input.
 For instance, inputting 'x0ch2' should yield 'xin chào' as the predicted output.

 ## Current Development Status
 The `app.py` has been implemented using PyQt5.
-To test the application, simply run `python app.py`.
+To test the application, simply run `python app.py --lang en`.
 Make sure to install the required dependencies listed in `requirements.txt` first.
 🤝 **This application will be the place for you to try out v7 method!**

 ![Demo](assets/demo.gif)